Britain's Next Top Model series 2: Week 4

-The remaining contestants learned about ballroom dancing from top ballroom dancer Brendan Cole but Lianna struggles to perform because, as she states, she is much more accustomed to doing sports like football.
+The top 10 contestants learned about ballroom dancing from top ballroom dancer Brendan Cole but Lianna struggles to perform because, as she states, she is much more accustomed to doing sports like football.
 Then they do a full dance with music.
 Tamar, who had prior dance training, excelled, winning the challenge.
 She selected Jasmia and Lucy to have a dinner in Oxo Hotel with Brendan as her reward.

-The following day, the girls are taken to Lucie Clayton Academy and they have to dress like ladies.
+The following day, the contestants are taken to Lucie Clayton Academy and they have to dress like women.
 They met a teacher for an etiquette class and some modelling tips.

-The next day, they face to do an Appletiser commercial photo shoot where casting director Jonathan Clayton told the girls that they were jumping on a trampoline with a bottle.
-Later at the house, tension began when Lianna cried that she didn't know how to dance, annoying the other girls.
-She ended up sleeping downstairs, away from the other girls.
+The next day, they face to do an Appletiser commercial photo shoot where casting director Jonathan Clayton told the contestants that they were jumping on a trampoline with a bottle.
+Later at the house, tension began when Lianna cried that she didn't know how to dance, annoying the other contestants.
+She ended up sleeping downstairs, away from the other contestants.

 At panel, Lianna received rave reviews for her trampoline photo, though Lisa said that her walk was stiff and awkward.
 Sarah and Amber are praised for having their best photos so far.
 Tamar's photo got mixed reviews, and she landed in the bottom two, along with Lucy.
 Tamar's challenge win saved her, and Lucy was eliminated for not being versatile enough.